naparuba/tanuki-www/content/pages/docs/internals/sessions.md

 Conversely, it is possible to create a session with no associated health checks.
 This removes the possibility of a false positive, and trades liveness for safety.
-You can be absolutely certain Consul will not release the lock even if the existing owner has failed.
+You can be absolutely certain XXX will not release the lock even if the existing owner has failed.
-Since Consul APIs allow a session to be force destroyed, this allows systems to be built that require an operator to intervene in the case of a failure, but preclude the possibility of a split-brain.
+Since XXX APIs allow a session to be force destroyed, this allows systems to be built that require an operator to intervene in the case of a failure, but preclude the possibility of a split-brain.

 The final nuance is that sessions may provide a `lock-delay`.
 This is a time duration, between 0 and 60 second.
-When a session invalidation takes place, Consul prevents any of the previously held locks from being re-acquired for the `lock-delay` interval; this is a safe guard inspired by Google's Chubby.
+When a session invalidation takes place, XXX prevents any of the previously held locks from being re-acquired for the `lock-delay` interval; this is a safe guard inspired by Google's Chubby.
 The purpose of this delay is to allow the potentially still live leader to detect the invalidation and stop